HossamBalaha/Audio-Captioned-Automated-Transcription-Video-Generation-Suite/README.md

 - `processing`: The job is currently being processed.
 - `completed`: The job has been completed successfully.
 - `failed`: The job has failed during processing.
-- `pending`: The job is queued and waiting to be processed.
+- `queued`: The job is queued and waiting to be processed.

 - **Response** (JSON):
   ```json